VuePress EcosystemVuePress Ecosystem

 ```md :whitespace=boundary

-<!-- render leading and trailing whitespace of the line -->
+<!-- render leading and trailing whitespace on each line -->

 A text